thebigbone/homelab/README.md

 ### GitOps

 Flux does all the heavy lifting of syncing the resources from git repo and runs reconcilation loop on every commit.
 It's a fantastic way to have declaritive infrastructure.
-Renovate bot handles all the dependency updates and oens up a PR when it detects new versions.
+Renovate bot handles all the dependency updates and opens up a PR when it detects new versions.

 ## Core Components